reacan/digisnacks/content/post/debian-persistent-live/index.en.md

 ### First things first.
 Adding "User" to sudoers

 On the first boot you should add the default "User" to sudoers, so you can escalate privileges with sudo.
-To do this you can just escalate privelages with **su** and edit the **/etc/sudoers** file adding the following line:
+To do this you can just enter the super user mode with **su** and edit the **/etc/sudoers** file adding the following line:

 ```
 User	ALL=(ALL:ALL) ALL